volume 7 1937-1938

 "Tarzan à la mode de Hogarth" (1911-1996)

-of any kind to a bare minimum, however story colour and action
+of any kind to a bare minimum, but story colour

 monsters and other incredible jungle creatures